babel/website/docs/v7-migration.md

 This issue was compounded when we decided to support TypeScript.
 If you wanted to use the React and TypeScript presets, we would have to figure out a way to turn on/off the syntax, automatically, via file type or the directive.
 In the end, it was easier to separate the presets entirely.

-The React and flow presets are now separate.

 ```diff
 {
 -  "presets": ["@babel/preset-react"]